JordanMartinez/purescript-json-codecs/DESIGN.md

 `?Help` will have the type: `{ label :: forall error extra.
 JsonDecoder error extra String }` instead of `forall error extra. { label :: JsonDecoder error extra String }`.
 Since `label` is polymorphic, the type classes used to make this syntax work (via `RowToList` machinery) will fail to compile until `error` and `extra` are defined.

 There are two workarounds to this issue:
 - annotate each label's codec by hand (e.g. `{ label: decodeString :: JsonDecoder PrimitiveJsonError Unit String }`).
-This is problematic because it gets tediuos.
+This is problematic because it gets tedious.
 Moreover, it's not refactor-resistant.
 - annotate each label's codec using an identity function that hard-codes these two type variables for us (e.g. `{ label: someFunction $ decodeString }`).

 This library uses the second approach.
 Using `PrimitiveJsonError` as an example, we define two functions named after an abbreviation of the error type and a suffix that indicate the context in which it should be used: